2022 has not been kind to the stock market.

 How FarmTogether Works

 FarmTogether is an online marketplace for farmland investing.
-That is, it’s a platform where you can choose the properties you want to invest in.
-You’ll own shares in an LLC that owns and manages the property.
+Iit’s a platform where you can choose how you’d like to invest in farmland, and with their crowdfunding & bespoke product, the properties you want to invest in.

 For example, if you invest $10,000 in a property with an overall value of $1 million, you’ll be entitled to 1% of the rents received on the land, as well as 1% of the capital appreciation when the farmland is sold.